Moisture management: Moisture comfort

-Though cotton is a comfortable and skin-friendly natural fibre, its high absorbency rate makes it very uncomfortable to wear once saturated.
+Though cotton is a comfortable and skin-friendly natural fibre, its high absorbency ratio makes it very uncomfortable to wear once saturated.

+Cellulose and protein based natural fibres have a considerably higher water absorption capacity then most synthetic fibres.

 Application

 An article of clothing with moisture-wicking properties helps in enhancing the performance of the wearer.
 Hence it is helpful in sportswear and athleisure.

 Test

 The property is quantifiable through various test procedures.
 Example tests are ISO 13029:2012, and AATCC TM195.

+Objective test methods for water absorption and transport in fabrics include: